NAV on 2019/09/13

-Of our top 10 holdings, only Naspers, Capricorn Investment Group, Standard Bank and Astral Foods detracted from performance for the quarter, with the remaining six contributing towards performance relative to benchmark.
-Sanlam was the top contributor relative to benchmark, delivering a return of 12.9% for the quarter.
-Astral Foods was our worst performer, contracting 13.6% during the third quarter of 2018.
+Of our top 10 holdings, Sasol, Capricorn Investment, Naspers, Standard Bank and FirstRand Namibia detracted from performance for the quarter, with the remaining five contributing towards performance relative to benchmark.
+ABSA was the top contributor relative to benchmark, with a return of 20.2% for the quarter.
+FirstRand Namibia was our worst performer, contracting 13.5% during the second quarter of 2019.

-The fund maintains its overweight allocations to Namibian primary listed shares, which have proven to weather these volatile circumstances well in global markets.
-The fund has reduced its cash position on the back of the pullback in the market.
+The fund maintains its overweight allocations to Namibian Primary listed shares, which have proven to weather the volatile circumstances in global markets well.
+The fund has increased its cash position to the benchmark weight.